synfinatic/aws-sso-cli/README.md

 **Note:** Unlike most values stored in the `config.yaml`, because `ProfileFormat` values often start with a `{` you will need to quote the value for it to be valid YAML.

+### AccountPrimaryTag

+When selecting a role, if you first select by role name (via the `Role` tag) you will be presented with a list of matching ARNs to select.
+The `AccountPrimaryTag` automatically includes another tag name and value as the description to aid in role selection.
+By default the following tags are searched (first match is used):

+ * AccountName
+ * AccountAlias
+ * Email

+Set `AccountPrimaryTag` to an empty list to disable this feature.

 ## Environment Varables